Australian Shepherd Dog: Everything You Need to Know

 Common Australian Shepherd Health Problems

-The Australian Sheepdog is an active and healthy dog, although it can be prone to certain diseases.
-This does not mean that your Aussie will suffer from one or more of these diseases, but you should be aware of them in order to identify the symptoms and react in time.
-The most characteristic are:
+The Australian Shepherd is an active and healthy dog, although it can be susceptible to certain diseases.
+This does not mean that your Aussie will suffer from one or more of these diseases, but you should be aware of them so that you can recognize the symptoms and react in time.
+The most common are:

-A hereditary disease that occurs when the femur does not fit properly into the pelvic cavity of the hip joint.
+A hereditary condition that occurs when the femur does not fit properly into the pelvic cavity of the hip joint.
 Symptoms are not always observed, although some dogs show pain and/or lameness in the hind legs (one or both).
-Hip dysplasia can lead to arthritis as the dog ages (a good dog food for dogs with hip dysplasia can help to cope with this condition).
+Hip dysplasia can lead to arthritis as the dog ages (a good dog food for dogs with hip dysplasia can help manage this condition).

-An inherited condition that occurs frequently in large breeds of dogs.
-It occurs due to the different growth rates of the three bones that make up the dog's elbow, causing laxity in the joint.
+An inherited condition that is common in large breeds of dogs.
+It occurs when the three bones that make up a dog's elbow grow at different rates, causing the joint to become lax.
 It can be painful and cause lameness in the dog.
-In some cases, it requires surgical intervention.
+In some cases it requires surgery.

 Epilepsy

-The Australian Sheepdog can suffer from epilepsy, a disorder that causes seizures in the dog.
-The seizures may manifest as unusual behavior, such as running as if being chased or staggering.
-Although there is no cure, it can be controlled with medication, and the dog can live a happy and healthy life.
+The Australian Sheepdog can suffer from epilepsy, a disorder that causes the dog to have seizures.
+The seizures can manifest as unusual behavior, such as running as if being chased or staggering.
+Although there is no cure, the condition can be controlled with medication and the dog can live a happy and healthy life.

 Hypothyroidism

-When there is abnormally low production of thyroid gland hormone, hypothyroidism occurs.
-Symptoms include obesity, mental dullness, drooping eyelids, low energy levels, and irregular heat cycles.
-The dog's coat becomes coarse and brittle, and its skin hard and dark.
-It is treated with medication, and although there is no cure, the dog can lead a healthy and happy life.
-Consider purchasing hypothyroidism food for your dog.
+Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormone.
+Symptoms include obesity, mental sluggishness, drooping eyelids, low energy levels, and irregular heat cycles.
+The dog's coat becomes coarse and brittle and the skin hard and dark.
+It is treated with medication, and although there is no cure, the dog can live a healthy and happy life.
+Consider buying hypothyroidism food for your dog.

 Deafness

 Deafness is very common in this breed and usually has no cure, although sometimes it can be treated with medication and surgery.
-If your Aussie is deaf, you will have to be patient and spend more time training him.
-A vibrating collar can make his life easier, as he will be able to respond to your call.
+If your Aussie is deaf, you will need to be patient and spend more time training him.
+A vibrating collar may make his life easier by allowing him to respond to your call.

 Osteochondritis Dissecans

-Inappropriate growth of cartilage in the joints.
-It may occur in the elbows and shoulders and causes painful joint stiffness.
-It is detected between four and nine months of age.
+Abnormal growth of cartilage in the joints.
+It can occur in the elbows and shoulders and causes painful joint stiffness.
+It is diagnosed between four and nine months of age.

-It is a degenerative eye disorder that eventually leads to blindness, due to the loss of photoreceptors in the back of the eye.
+This is a degenerative eye disease that eventually leads to blindness due to the loss of photoreceptors in the back of the eye.

 Growth of an extra row of eyelashes, called distichia, in the sebaceous gland of the eye, protruding along the edge of the eyelid and causing irritation.
 It is treated surgically.

-An inherited disease that can lead to blindness.
+An inherited condition that can lead to blindness.
 It usually appears at 2 years of age and has no treatment, but the dog will learn to use its other senses.

 Persistent pupillary membranes

-Strands of tissue in the eye, which are remnants of the fetal membrane that nourished the ocular lenses before birth.
-They usually disappear by 4 to 5 weeks of life, but sometimes persist.
-If they do not decompose, they can lead to cataracts or corneal opacity.
-See your veterinarian for prescription drops to help break them down.
+Strands of tissue in the eye that are remnants of the fetal membrane that nourished the eye lenses before birth.
+They usually disappear by 4 to 5 weeks of age, but sometimes persist.
+If they do not break down, they can cause cataracts or corneal clouding.
+See your veterinarian for prescription drops to help break them up.

 Sensitivity to some medications

-Many shepherd dog breeds have a mutation of the MDR1 gene, which produces a glycoprotein that eliminates toxic substances from the body.
-In dogs that show sensitivity to drugs, this gene does not function, causing toxicity.
-These dogs are usually sensitive to Ivermectin.
+Many German Shepherd breeds have a mutation in the MDR1 gene, which produces a glycoprotein that helps eliminate toxic substances from the body.
+In dogs that are sensitive to drugs, this gene does not function, resulting in toxicity.
+These dogs are usually sensitive to ivermectin.

-Also known as Collie Nose, this condition appears in dogs that have little pigment in their noses.
-In this case, sunlight can cause lesions on their nose and occasionally around the eyelids.
-If your Aussie has Collie Nose, it is important that he is kept out of direct sunlight and that you apply dog sunscreen when he goes outside.
+Also known as collie nose, this condition occurs in dogs that have little pigment in their noses.
+When this occurs, sunlight can cause lesions on the nose and occasionally around the eyelids.
+If your Aussie has Collie Nose, it is important to keep him out of direct sunlight and to apply dog sunscreen when he goes outside.

-If the retina detaches from the tissues that support it, the dog may have vision problems or even blindness.
+If the retina becomes detached from the tissues that support it, the dog may experience vision problems or even blindness.
 There is no treatment.

 Australian Shepherd Care

 • Space.
-The Australian Shepherd should live indoors with the family, although it is essential that he has access to ample outdoor space where he can run.
-If you do not have this space, make sure he gets enough physical exercise by taking him out for long walks, hiking, or jogging and training outdoors.
+The Australian Shepherd should live indoors with the family, although it is important that he has access to a large outdoor area where he can run.
+If you do not have this space, make sure he gets enough exercise by taking him for long walks, hiking or jogging, and training him outdoors.

 • Training.
-The Australian Shepherd Dog is a very intelligent dog that can learn many things.
-Its intelligence also means that it requires mental stimulation, because repetitive exercises will bore it.
-In the market, there are many puzzles and interactive games that are very attractive to dogs with restless intelligence.
+The Australian Shepherd is a very intelligent dog that can learn a lot.
+His intelligence also means that he needs mental stimulation, as repetitive exercises will bore him.
+There are many puzzles and interactive games on the market that are very attractive to dogs with restless intelligence.

 • Feeding.
-Feed your Australian Shepherd with high-quality products that are suitable for active and energetic dogs.
-Consult your veterinarian to find out how much food your Australian Shepherd Dog needs, as it depends on his size, age, and activity level, among other things.
+Feed your Australian Shepherd a high quality diet designed for active and energetic dogs.
+Consult your veterinarian to determine how much food your Australian Shepherd needs, as this will depend on his size, age and activity level, among other factors.

 • Coat care.
 The Aussie has a double coat.
-The outer coat is a medium-length, water-resistant coat that allows it to withstand cold, rain, and snow.
-It molts throughout the year, especially in the spring, when it loses its winter coat.
-It is important to brush it often, detangle it carefully and remove dead hair.
-If you keep it well brushed, you will only have to bathe it when it is dirty, probably a few times a year.
-On our website you will find a wide range of hair care products that will make this routine a much easier task: dog shampoos, professional hair dryers, or hair remover gloves.
+The outer coat is a medium-length, water-resistant coat that can withstand cold, rain, and snow.
+It sheds throughout the year, especially in the spring when it sheds its winter coat.
+It is important to brush it often, detangle it carefully, and remove dead hairs.
+If you keep it well groomed, you will only need to bathe it when it gets dirty, probably a few times a year.
+On our website, you will find a wide range of grooming products to make this routine much easier: dog shampoos, professional hair dryers, or grooming gloves.

 • Dental hygiene.
-To prevent periodontal diseases, you should brush your Australian Shepherd Dog's teeth two or three times a week.
-This way, you will be able to remove tartar and avoid infections.
-Check our list of the best toothbrushes for dogs to find out which one is best suited for your pet (don't forget a suitable dog toothpaste).
+To prevent periodontal disease, you should brush your Australian Shepherd's teeth two or three times a week.
+This will help remove tartar and prevent infections.
+Check out our list of the best toothbrushes for dogs to find the one that works best for your pet (and don't forget a suitable dog toothpaste).

 • Nails.
-If your Australian Shepherd doesn't naturally wear down his nails, trim them (with a dog nail clipper) once or twice a month.
-If you hear them tapping against the ground, it means they are too long.
-See your veterinarian to teach you how to do this, or take him or her to a professional groomer to do it.
+If your Australian Shepherd doesn't wear his nails naturally, trim them once or twice a month (with a dog nail clipper).
+If you hear them knock on the floor, it means they are too long.
+Ask your vet to teach you how to do this, or take him to a professional groomer.

-• Check your Australian Shepherd Dog's health.
-Check your Australian Shepherd Dog's paws frequently and look inside his mouth and ears.
-If you see any signs of a general problem, such as sores, rashes, redness or tenderness of the skin, inflammation, discharge from the nose, mouth, and eyes, etc., see your veterinarian.
+• Check your Australian Shepherd's health.
+Check your Australian Shepherd's paws frequently and look in his mouth and ears.
+If you see any signs of a general problem, such as sores, rashes, redness or tenderness of the skin, inflammation, discharge from the nose, mouth and eyes, etc., see your veterinarian.

 How does the Australian Shepherd get along with children and other animals?

-The Australian Shepherd Dog is an excellent companion for children, but it is important to be careful with the younger ones, as it has a tendency to herd them, grabbing them by the ankles.
+The Australian Shepherd is an excellent companion for children, but it is important to be careful with the younger ones as they have a tendency to herd and grab them by the ankles.

-In addition, it is important that children learn to communicate with dogs (this and other breeds), to correctly interpret their signals, and to avoid problems.
-Teach your children and their friends how to interact with dogs so that they understand when they can touch them and when they should avoid him if he sends a warning signal.Generally, a well-trained dog will not bite unless all of your previous warnings have been ignored.
+In addition, it is important that children learn to communicate with dogs (this and other breeds), to interpret their signals correctly and to avoid problems.
+Teach your children and their friends how to interact with dogs so that they understand when they can touch them and when they should avoid them if they give a warning signal; in general, a well-trained dog will not bite unless all of your previous warnings have been ignored.

-Also, the Australian Shepherd Dog can get along well with other dogs and animals.
-But if you have cats at home, be aware that it may also try to herd them.
+Australian Shepherds also get along well with other dogs and animals.
+However, if you have cats in the house, be aware that he may try to herd them.

-If you have decided to adopt an Australian Shepherd Dog, you will be giving a new chance to an adorable little dog that needs a home and a family that will provide him with care and affection.
+When you decide to adopt an Australian Shepherd, you are giving a new chance to a sweet little dog that needs a home and a family that will give him care and affection.
 Adoption is always a good option to give an abandoned dog a new life, happy and with people who love him.

-If you want to buy one, we recommend you not go to a pet store but look for a professional and responsible breeder.
-These breeders are concerned about maintaining the good condition of the breed and guaranteeing that the dog has passed all the necessary revisions, besides being in perfect sanitary conditions.
+If you want to buy a dog, we recommend that you do not go to a pet store, but look for a professional and responsible breeder.
+These breeders are concerned about maintaining the good condition of the breed and guarantee that the dog has passed all the necessary exams and is in perfect sanitary conditions.

-They must also provide you with documentation showing that their parents have been authorized for breeding, in order to prevent genetic problems associated with this breed.
+They must also provide you with documentation showing that their parents have been approved for breeding in order to prevent genetic problems associated with this breed.

-Do not hesitate to inquire about the dog's temperament, health status, and any problems it may suffer from.
+Do not hesitate to ask about the dog's temperament, health and any problems it may have.
 A professional breeder will be able to guide and advise you on whether this is the right dog for you.

-Research the breed beforehand, to get information about its characteristics, check the breeder's facilities and verify that the animals are not in unhealthy conditions, and be suspicious of anyone who does not want to answer your questions.
+Research the breed to learn about its characteristics, inspect the breeder's facilities to make sure the animals are not kept in unhealthy conditions, and be suspicious of anyone who is unwilling to answer your questions.

-Your veterinarian can also refer you to a reputable breeder where you can acquire a healthy puppy.
+Your veterinarian can also refer you to a reputable breeder where you can purchase a healthy puppy.

 Conclusions

-• The Aussie is a shepherd dog bred to guard sheep.
+• The Aussie is a sheepdog bred to guard sheep.

-• It has been bred from the Border Collie and other breeds and shares with them its intelligence.
+• It was bred from the Border Collie and other breeds and shares its intelligence with them.

-• It seems to have originated in the north of Spain, in the Pyrenees area.
+• It seems to have originated in northern Spain, in the Pyrenees area.

-• He is aloof with strangers and needs physical exercise and mental stimulation.
+• It is reserved with strangers and needs physical exercise and mental stimulation.

-• It gets along very well with children and will be a great playmate, although it may herd them by nipping at their ankles.
+• It gets along well with children and makes a great playmate, although it may herd them by nipping at their ankles.

-• The same is true for other household pets.
+• The same goes for other household pets.